 Dermabrasion can take a few minutes to more than an hour, depending on how much skin is being treated.
 If you have deep scarring or you're having a large amount of skin treated, you might have dermabrasion done more than once or in stages.

 After dermabrasion, treated skin will be covered with a moist, nonstick dressing.
 You'll likely need to schedule a checkup soon after treatment so that your doctor can examine your skin and change your dressing.

 At home, change your dressing as directed by your doctor.
 Your doctor will also let you know when you can begin regularly cleaning the treated area and applying protective ointments, such as petroleum jelly.

 While you're healing:

-You might prefer to remain at home while you're healing from dermabrasion.
-Keep treated areas out of chlorinated water for at least four weeks.
+You might prefer to remain at home while you're healing from dermabrasion, though you can usually return to work after two weeks.
+Keep treated areas away from chlorinated swimming pool water for at least four weeks.
 Your doctor might recommend avoiding active sports — especially those involving a ball — for four to six weeks.